-Fortunately, quite serendipitously, we found ourselves in a position to begin this process by providing wells & mosquito nets, while also addressing other fundamental survival needs.
+Fortunately, quite serendipitously, we found ourselves in a position to begin this process by providing food, schools, supplies and bikes, while also addressing other fundamental survival needs.
 Please click here to learn more.

 Volunteering on a service mission in Kakelao, India was both inspirational and transformative on many levels.
 In addition to touching the lives of the students/villagers, our desire to expand how we could be of service in India escalated to new heights.
-In 2019, we'll further our efforts to make a difference in other villages in India.
+To that end, we've continued to further our efforts to make a difference in other villages in India.

 Taking it to the next level

-Our recent trip to Yamoransa in Ghana with the Yale Alumni Service Corp, (YASC) endeared us to the villagers and their effusive, joyful & loving spirit.
-Our moments of teaching, assisting with the establishment of a library & making technology available to the villagers inspired us to continue our support there and in other parts of Africa.
+Our trip to Yamoransa in Ghana with the Yale Alumni Service Corp, (YASC) endeared us to the villagers and their effusive, joyful & loving spirit.
+Our moments of teaching, assisting with the establishment of a library & making technology available to the villagers inspired us to continue exploring how to provide support there and in other parts of Africa.

 In the future....